rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.4.0.txt

   cluster, allowing the cluster to re-act better to insufficient memory on any of its nodes
 - rename rabbitmq.conf to rabbitmq-env.conf
-- add the frame_max configuration variable
+- expose the frame_max configuration variable
 - expose TCP configuration options.
 See rabbit.app for examples.
 - make rabbitmqctl give clearer errors
 - improve performance for publisher confirms by increasing the message store timeout; note that this may degrade tx performance in certain cases
 - various other performance improvements
-- add the "cond-restart" and "try-restart" options to the init script
 - empty database files are deleted on startup
 - allow SASL mechanisms to veto themselves based on socket type
 - specify runlevels in the rabbitmq-server.init script